j-easy/easy-jobs/README.md

 If you find a bug or want to request a feature, please use the [issue tracker](https://github.com/j-easy/easy-jobs/issues).

-For any further question, you can use the [gitter channel](https://gitter.im/j-easy/easy-jobs).

 ## Awesome contributors

 * [nabilov](https://github.com/nabilov)